Put in Bay Diary Mon., Apr. 1st – Members of Put in Bay’s American Legion post attend the Put-in-Bay Village Council meeting and

 Put in Bay Diary -Wed., Apr.
 3rd – Guests on Radio WPIB Wednesday morning’s “Talk at Ten” are Chris Krueger, Anita McCann

 , and Marc Wright.
-Chris and Anita talk about running multiple businesses on the island, and Marc discusses plans for the fairly new Old Forge Cafe and Creperie at the former Blacksmith Shop on Catawba Avenue.
+Chris and Anita talk about running multiple businesses on the island.
+Marc discusses plans for the fairly new Old Forge Cafe and Creperie at the former Blacksmith Shop on Catawba Avenue.
 If you miss the Wednesday morning programs on WPIB, putinbayradio. com, you can always go to the website and click on the “Talk at Ten” archive.

 Put in Bay Diary Thurs., Apr.
 4th – Mike Serfozo from Del Sol is busy unloading boxes and boxes of items for his shop at Harbour Square.
 The ballots are due at the Chamber of Commerce to decide how the organization will handle Christmas in July in years to come.
 At Put-in-Bay Airport, a National Guard unit from Columbus is conducting a hazardous material exercise.
-It’s a beautiful day for a boat ride, so Billy Market, Paula Garsteck, Jennifer Yaw, Ashley Rill, Brandon Eger and Audrey Socha take the first boat ride from Put-in-Bay to Kelleys Island.
+It’s a beautiful day for a boat ride, so Billy Market, Paula Garsteck, Jennifer Yaw, Ashley Rill, Brandon Eger, and Audrey Socha take the first boat ride from Put-in-Bay to Kelleys Island.

-Put in Bay Diary Sat.
+Diary April 2013 Sat.
 Apr.
 6th – On Middle Bass Island, recycling officially begins.
-Tanya Burgess (Put in Bay High School Class of 1987) and Rudy Cooks (Put in Bay High School Class of 1987) were at Senior Center interviewing Put in Bay High School Alumni
+Tanya Burgess (Put in Bay High School Class of 1987) and Rudy Cooks (Put in Bay High School Class of 1987) were at Senior Center interviewing Put in Bay High School Alumni and videotaped them as they talked about the school day memories.
+Saturday to reminisce about your school years!
+The families of Carol Hales and Betty Kinsey held a memorial service in their honor at Maple Leaf Cemetery.

 Put in Bay Diary Tues., Apr.
 9th – Scrapbookers are at the Town Hall for their last session of the season.

-Wed., Apr.
-10th – There’s rain with gloomy squalls and thunder.
+Diary April 2013 Wed., Apr.
+10th – There’s rain with gloomy storms and thunder.

 Thurs., Apr.
 11th – Lake conditions make for rough ferry trips, and the last runs of the day are canceled.
 If you love the spring rains, today was your day.
 There was plenty of it.
 There’s a poker tournament at the fire station.
 The Put in Bay School Student Council sponsors a dance for the grade school students.

-Fri., Apr.
+Diary April 2013 Fri., Apr.
 12th – The Put in Bay Panther Archery team is at a meet in Maysville.
 Dolores Kowalski celebrates her 80th birthday with all six of her sons.
 The Downtown Bus starts operating between Miller Boat Line’s Lime Kiln Dock.
 Cameo Pizza opens for the season.

 Sat., Apr.
-13th – At Heineman Winery and Crystal Cave the crew bottles 550 gallons of White Riesling.
-The Round House Bar has its opening party for 2013.The Village Pump on Kelleys Island opens with its 2013 Early Bird Party.
+13th – The crew bottles 550 gallons of White Riesling at Heineman Winery and Crystal Cave.
+The Round House Bar has its opening party for 2013.
+The Village Pump on Kelleys Island opens with its 2013 Early Bird Party.

-Sun., Apr.
+Diary April 2013 Sun., Apr.
 14th – Ray Fogg presides at the Round House Bar as the Whiskey Light is turned on for the season.

 Mon., Apr.
-15th – Christie Ontko talks island gossip and politics with an island friend while supervising the flower planting skills of her betrothed, Cliff Fulton.
+15th – Christie Ontko talks island gossip and politics with an island friend while supervising the flower-planting skills of her betrothed, Cliff Fulton.
 Robin Greene takes her grandson, Aaron Hill, for a little stroller ride.
 Wow!
 It’s a busy day on Thompson Rd.

 Tues., Apr.
 16th – Scott Lobaido, the painter known for painting the American Flag on the roofs of buildings in all 50 states, including two at Put in Bay, is at the Round House painting the building for the celebration of its 140th anniversary.
 Joe Kostura is busy putting new concrete bases around the cannons in DeRivera Park.
-Berni Steinbach iMy arms and legs are sore, but just look at the fresh paint on the “Sonny S” —
+Berni Steinbach My arms and legs are sore, but look at the fresh paint on the “Sonny S” —

 Wed., Apr.
-17th – Congratulations to Dustin Heineman who celebrated his 25th birthday.
+17th – Congratulations to Dustin Heineman, who celebrated his 25th birthday.
 All kids and their adult lunch partners were welcomed at St. Paul’s for the last “Dinner Day” of the school year.
 The dress rehearsal for the Dramatic Society play, Wizard of Oz,

 takes place at the Town Hall in the evening.

 Thurs., Apr.
 18th – The new Schwan’s frozen food truck representative, Justin Rapp, is on the island with his GPS locating where all the Schwan’s customers live.
-If you’d like Justin to stop at your house, you can call him directly at (419) 256-3643 to get on his route.
+If you’d like Justin to stop at your house, call him directly at (419) 256-3643 to get on his route.

 Temperature hits 70 degrees on the island for the first time this spring.
 It’s the first night of the Dramatic Society’s play, The Wizard of Oz.